Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 There are two types of signals transmitted from an audio source to headphones: monaural (mono) and stereophonic (stereo.)

 Stereo signals simulate “natural” hearing by creating the impression of sound coming from different directions.
-They do this through two separate audio channels producing sound in two individual speakers (or stereo headphones).
-You can call this the “surround-sound” effect.
+They do this by using two separate audio channels in each speaker, also called the “surround-sound” effect.

-Mono signals, on the other hand, use only one audio channel and reproduce sounds intended to be heard from one direction.
+Mono signals, on the other hand, use only one audio channel and reproduce sounds only heard from one direction.

 So, how do headphone jacks and plugs affect sound quality?